Get Extra 10% Discount Use Code Shop10

 Here’s a pro tip: don’t rely on just one type of light placement.
 Layering creates depth and keeps your deck from looking flat.
 Combine these approaches for maximum effect:

-- Uplighting: Mount spotlights low to shine up onto plants or architectural features.
-It adds drama without overpowering.
+• Uplighting: Mount spotlights low to shine up onto plants or architectural features.
+Adds drama without overpowering.

-- Accent Lighting: Use smaller spotlights to highlight details, like a textured wall or a favorite outdoor sculpture.
+• Accent Lighting: Use smaller spotlights to highlight texture, artwork, or unique structural details.

-A mix of these keeps things interesting.
-One homeowner I know used downlighting over their table and subtle uplighting near their planters—suddenly, their deck felt like a five-star patio.
+Combining different techniques keeps things visually dynamic.
+One homeowner I know used downlighting over their table and subtle uplighting near their planters – suddenly, their deck felt like a five-star patio.
 For more on this, check out some lighting research from the experts.

 Step 4: Space Them Out Smartly